- Holy Trinity Church of England, Stroud, offers the local Salvation Army the use of its building following an alleged arson attack.

 - 'We stand together with our Muslim brothers and sisters and hope our communities remain united in peace and compassion.'

 - Finsbury Park attack: statements from the Inter Faith Network UK and Christian churches and leaders.

 - The Salvation Army's Major Barry Wilson gives the opening speech at Celebrate Norwich and Norfolk, an interdenominational festival.

 - The Salvation Army has responded to the Grenfell Tower fire with support for the emergency services and the local community.
 Many churches have responded as reported by Churches Together in Britain and Ireland.

 - Churches Together in England has published its Annual Review of 2016, saying, 'Our goal remains the pursuit of the journey towards the unity for which Christ prayed on the evening before his death'.

 During this year churches will be marking the 500th anniversary of the Reformation within an ecumenical context.
 Reformation 500 Events

-Other events in the first part of 2017 include the following:
+Other events coming up in 2017 include the following: